Online Study

 Course details

-This course is designed to be welcoming for new writers, who’ll gain a clear foundation in core storytelling tools, and rewarding for experienced writers, who’ll use the structure to deep‑dive into genre, tone, and advanced craft choices.
+This course is designed to be welcoming for new writers, who will gain a clear foundation in core storytelling tools, and rewarding for more experienced writers, who want to deepdive into genre, tone, and advanced craft choices.

-Each week you’ll develop original material that reflects your understanding of that week’s genre, supported by focused craft work on the spectrum of comedy, 3‑act structure, character construction, world‑building, dialogue, rewriting, and pitching.
-In weeks 9 and 10 you will choose one genre to focus on, then deliver a premise, a one‑page story outline, and up to 10 pages of script as a final assignment for detailed feedback, giving you either a strong first portfolio piece (for newer writers) or a sharpened, market‑ready sample (for more experienced writers).
+Each week you’ll develop original material that reflects your understanding of that week’s genre, supported by focused craft work on the spectrum of comedy, 3act structure, character construction, worldbuilding, dialogue, rewriting, and pitching.
+In week 8 you’ll choose your form (TV or film) and plan your first ten pages; in week 9 you’ll refine your premise and one-pager; and in week 10 you’ll share your work-in-progress pages in a table-read or pitch session, giving you either a strong first portfolio piece (for newer writers) or a sharpened, marketready sample (for more experienced writers).

 By the end of the course, you’ll be able to:

-• Identify and apply the tropes and structures of eight key comedy subgenres.
+• Identify and apply the tropes and structures of seven key comedy subgenres.

 • Analyse and deconstruct comedy in film and television.